wxWidgets/Phoenix/packaging/HOWTO-Release.rst

         scp wxPython-[^0-9]* wxpython-extras:wxpython-extras/$VERSION"

 15. Tag the released revision in git, using a name like wxPython-4.0.0 (using the actual version number of course.)
+Push the tag upstream.

 16. Bump the version numbers in buildtools/version.py appropriately for the next anticipated release, so future snapshot builds will be recognized as